 Westland employees are wearing jeans today in support of BC Children’s Hospital Jean’s Day.
-There are many reasons Westland Insurance supports this cause and we would like to introduce you to one of those reasons, his name is Markus.
+There are many reasons Westland Insurance support this cause and we would like to introduce you to one of those reasons, his name is Markus.

 Markus is the son of Westland Commercial Insurance Advisor, Charisse, who has kindly shared Markus’s story.